kks224/kks224/README.md

 ### Hi there 👋
-### My Name is Kunj and I'm an aspiring software engineer that tries to challenge myself constantly.
+### My Name is Kunj and I'm an aspiring product/project manager that tries to challenge myself constantly.
 You can contact me at kks224@lehigh.edu 📧

 ```yaml